Agoric/dapp-oracle/README.md

 "external initiator" is [in Golang](https://github.com/smartcontractkit/external-initiator/pull/73).

-See the `chainlink-agoric` subdirectory for [more instructions](chainlink-agoric/README.md) on how to run the Chainlink nodes.
+## See the [`chainlink-agoric` subdirectory for more instructions](chainlink-agoric/README.md) on how to get started with Chainlink nodes.

 ## Running a Local Builtin Oracle